Priors in Deep Image Restoration and Enhancement: A Survey: Open Problems and New Perspectives

-There are broad connections among priors as many of them reflect the similar properties of images, and some priors can be more detailed representations of others, as summarized in Table~\ref{tab:summarize_priors}.
+\textbf{The Relationships among Different Priors.} There are broad connections among priors as many of them reflect the similar properties of images, and some priors can be more detailed representations of others, as summarized in Table~\ref{tab:summarize_priors}.
 For example, dark channel prior~\cite{pan2016blind} and bright channel prior~\cite{yan2017image} are subsets of the prior for channel statistics of images~\cite{yan2017image}.
-While extreme channels prior\cite{yan2017image}, and gradient channel prior\cite{ma2020structure} are concrete representations of image sparsity in different scenes, as discussed in Sec.~\ref{subsubsec:intensity_statistical_feature}.
-Temporal sharpness prior~\cite{li2021arvo} is a special form of the temporal prior, as mentioned in Sec.\ref{subsec:temporal_prior}.
+While extreme channels prior~\cite{yan2017image} and gradient channel prior~\cite{ma2020structure} are concrete representations of image sparsity in different scenes, as discussed in Sec.~\ref{subsubsec:intensity_statistical_feature}.
+Temporal sharpness prior~\cite{li2021arvo} is a special form of the temporal prior, as mentioned in Sec.~\ref{subsec:temporal_prior}.
 Therefore, it is promising to explore novel priors based on connections among priors.
-For example, the dark channel prior could be extended to adaptive regularization terms to constrain the DNN models, \eg, HDR imaging and low-light image enhancement.
+For example, the dark channel prior could be extended to adaptive regularization terms to constrain the DNN models in HDR and low-light imaging.